Image Acquisition Components

 A machine vision model’s accuracy is one of the most important factors that can help make your product successful and reliable in the market.
 For this, you have to have robust image acquisition components that can deliver quality images.
 The speed and overall throughput of an organization’s manufacturing processes are often dependent upon the speed of the machine vision system.

 However, many users still find your machine vision system to be inaccurate and inefficient.
 Systems work great in a lab with samples but fail to meet the accuracy requirements on the production line.
 One of the faults responsible for these discrepancies is building the system in a lab and trying to port it directly to a manufacturing environment.
-The reason this approach fails to produce desirable results lies in the image acquisition process.
+That’s the reason this approach fails to produce desirable results lies in the image acquisition process.

-In image processing and machine vision, image acquisition is the action of retrieving an image from a source, usually hardware systems like cameras, sensors, etc. It is the first and the most important step in the workflow sequence because, without an image, no actual processing is possible by the system.
+According to Raghava Kashyapa (Machine Vision Expert), In image processing and machine vision, image acquisition is the action of retrieving an image from a source, usually hardware systems like cameras, sensors, etc. It is the first and the most important step in the workflow sequence because, without an image, no actual processing is possible by the system.
 The image that is acquired by the system is usually completely unprocessed.

 In the image acquisition process, incoming light energy from an object is converted into an electrical signal by the combination of sensors that are sensitive to the particular type of energy.
 These minute subsystems work together to provide your machine vision algorithm with the most accurate representation of the object.

 While the sensor system and cameras mostly rely on the technology available, users have complete control over illumination.